martinhristov90/packerMysql/README.md

 # Purpose

-This repository's sole purpose is to demonstrate how to built a Vagrant box with virtual box provider using Packer which provides redis64 webserver, and then test it with KitchenCI.
+This repository's sole purpose is to demonstrate how to built a Vagrant box with virtual box provider using Packer which provides MySQL database server, and then test it with KitchenCI.

 # Technologies in use :